michaelgpearce/coinmux/README.md

 ./bin/coinmux --help
 ```

+### Trying it out over the Internet P2P

+Coinmux in P2P mode requires external access to ports 14141 TCP and UDP.
+If you are behind a firewall and your router supports UPNP, these ports will be opened for you automatically, otherwise you must manually allow access to these ports.

-To try it out, start one participant in a CoinJoin between two participants for 0.5 BTC:
+To begin, start one participant in a CoinJoin between 2 participants for 0.5 BTC.
 ```bash
 ./bin/coinmux -p 2 -a 0.5 -o my-output-address -c my-change-address -k my-input-private-key-in-hex
 ```

-Now, start a second process with matching number of participants and Bitcoin amount, but different input private key, output address and change address.
+Now, on a second computer (or Virtual Machine), start a second process with matching number of participants and Bitcoin amount, but different input private key, output address and change address.
 ```bash
 ./bin/coinmux -p 2 -a 0.5 -o my-output-address-2 -c my-change-address-2 -k my-input-private-key-in-hex-2
 ```